TCCH News

 IRC Jail Health care Improves After a Nonprofit Steps In

-remaining staff nurses called an “emergency state,” with an increasing workload that undermined the quality of medical care for incarcerated men and women.
+Remaining staff nurses called an “emergency state,” with an increasing workload that undermined the quality of medical care for incarcerated men and women.

 Nearly a year later, Sheriff’s Office leadership said the facility is “in a great spot,” after the agency-run medical unit was turned over to the not-for-profit Treasure Coast Community Health, which has provided primary health care in the county for over 28 years.